mugdhak30/mugdhak30.github.io/docs/_pages/interests.md

 I am an avid reader.
 I am also an author of more than 275 English poems, some of which can be found on my [poetry profile](https://allpoetry.com/Mugdhak).

 I like to travel.
-I try to share some of my travel adventures on my [blog](https://mugdhak30.github.io/year-archive/).
+I share some of my travel adventures on my [blog](https://mugdhak30.github.io/year-archive/).

 Some of my favourite quotes ...